 “À l'aurore, armés d'une ardente patience, nous entrerons aux splendides Villes."
 Arthur Rimbaud, A Season in Hell & Other Poems

 Fr.
 John's 10th Anniversary of Ordination

 On January 5th, Holy Paraclete celebrated Fr.
 John Reardon's 10th anniversary of ordination.
 10 years ago, Fr.
 John was ordained by Roman Catholic Bishop Daniel Jenky, CSC.
 For the last 3 years Fr.
 John has been serving the community at Holy Paraclete and the patients of the Berkshire Place Nursing Home.
 Congratulations Fr.
 John!

 "I therefore, a prisoner for the Lord, urge you to walk in a manner worthy of the calling to which you have been called, with all humility and gentleness, with patience, bearing with one another in love, eager to maintain the unity of the Spirit in the bond of peace.
 There is one body and one Spirit—just as you were called to the one hope that belongs to your call— one Lord, one faith, one baptism, one God and Father of all, who is over all and through all and in all."
 Ephesians 4:1-6

 Advent and Christmas

-On November 26th, 2013, Bishop Knisely visited Holy Paraclete to begin conversations with the Episcopal Diocese of Rhode Island.
+On November 26th, 2013, Bishop Knisely visited the Chapel to begin conversations with the Episcopal Diocese of Rhode Island.
 The Archbishop of Utecht, Joris Vercammen instructed our community in 2013 to begin discernment with the Episcopal Church.
 The Union of Utrecht (Old Catholics) have had full communion with the Anglican Communion since 1931.
 In obedience we have followed the advice of Archbishop Vercammen.